borgbase/docs.borgbase.com/faq/index.md

 ---
 # Frequently Asked Questions

+## Troubleshooting

-## I can't connect to the backup repo and get the error message `Connection closed by remote host.
+### I can't connect to the backup repo and get the error message `Connection closed by remote host.
 Is borg working on the server?`

 This is almost always a problem with SSH keys.
 Double check the following to debug further: